johnmm/nltk-wiki/Book-Development.md

 This page documents our plans for the development of the NLTK book, leading to a second edition.
+We will work on groups of chapters as indicated in the following diagram:

 ![Book development plan](https://github.com/nltk/nltk_book/blob/master/images/2nd_ed_plan.png)